 Estimates on the total number of SMEs in China vary widely according to the source consulted.
 While the latest national economic census counted around 7 million registered enterprises with fewer than 300 employees in 2008 (China Economic Census Yearbook 2008, cited from OECD 2015), Shi (2014) refers to 56 million SMEs in 2013, including roughly 12 million SMEs and 44 million businesses run by individuals.

 SMEs contribute to almost 60% of GDP in China, 50% of tax revenues, 68% of exports and 75% of new jobs every year (CASME, cited from Ministry of Commerce 2012).
 Overall, SMEs make up around 97% of all firms (OECD 2015).

 In China, the need to improve access to finance for small-and medium-sized enterprises (SMEs) and to increase sustainable consumption and production (SCP) practices as well as green growth has been recognised by the government and, to some extent, by financial institutions.

 China is looking for ways to maintain stable economic growth while at the same time reducing energy consumption and the pressure on the environment.
 For achieving this goal, the development of the SME sector and the promotion of green investments are strategic goals of the Chinese Government.
 Access to finance is an important success factor for reaching these targets.

-The capital market is slowly developing as a source of funding for SMEs.
-Yet, the share of SME financing remains very small compared to overall financial transactions taking place at capital markets.
+- The share of SME financing in the capital market remains very small compared to overall financial transactions taking place at capital markets.